nssanch/teaching_datasci/game_of_life/GOL_01.md

 ### Task: Implement the Game of Life

-1. Hand-draw a sketch of the solution you plan to implement.
+1. Hand-draw a sketch of the solution you plan to implement, make sure your approach to solving the edge cases is mentioned in your sketch.
    + [ ] Save to your data folder.
-2. Using this notebook as a base:
+3. Using this notebook as a base:
    + [ ] Save a notebook in your FOLDER that has a implementation of the game of life that:
      + [ ] runs a known repeating pattern.
      + [ ] runs for (at least) 10 iterations.